Jasminum abyssinicum Hochst. ex DC.

 Bloom Time: Fall to spring

 Jasminum abyssinicum is a strong to slender woody climber with stems that grow up to 5.2 inches (13 cm) in diameter.
 Leaves are opposite and trifoliolate.
-Leaflets are broadly ovate with a distinct drip tip, dark glossy green above, hairless except for pockets of hairs in the axils of the leaves.
-Flowers are produced at the ends of twigs or in axils of leaves.
-They are white, tinged with pink on the outside, sweetly scented with a corolla with five or sometimes six elliptic lobes.
+Leaflets are broadly ovate with a distinct drip tip, dark glossy green above, and hairless except for pockets of hairs in the axils of the leaves.
+Flowers are produced at the ends of twigs or in the axils of leaves.
+They are sweetly scented, with a corolla with five or sometimes six elliptic lobes, white, tinged with pink on the outside.

 USDA hardiness zone 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).